-Attested: Galacum on iter 10 of the Antonine Itinerary; probably not the same as Ptolemy 2,3,16 Καλατον or the Cosmography's Galluvio.
+Attested: Galacum on iter 10 of the Antonine Itinerary.
+Probably the same as Ptolemy 2,3,16 Καλατον, but not the Cosmography's Caluvio or Galluvio.

 Name Origin: Initial Gal- appears to have contributed to at least three ancient names in this area and might derive from many PIE roots, but its most likely meaning is ‘foreigner’.
 Later Irish Gall meant a foreign invader, so that Dubhgaill and Finngaill were Scandinavians, while Comgalls near the Firth of Forth were probably Frisians.
 The Germanic equivalent *walhaz led to modern Wales, Walloon, Wallachia, etc. The deep origin was perhaps a word for wolf, then some tribes called Volcae, then Latin Gallia ‘Gaul’, but it is hard to know who called whom foreigners, and when, as one can see from modern Galloway and Galway.
 The -acum part was a pan-European adjectival suffix, equivalent to English -ic, which showed up, for example, at Eburacum, York.
 In short, this name might mean ‘Gaelic’.
 A second possibility may be PIE *ghel- ‘to shine’, referring either to the yellowish-white sands of Morecambe Bay or to the slightly amber tinge of water in an area of iron mining and smelting, as discussed for Galava.
 (The name of Morecambe Bay is recent, due to misunderstanding of Ptolemy.)

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.